atomiv/atomiv.github.io/content/_framework/recruitment/overview.md

    - everyone in the business can be a recruiter
    - a healthy recruiting function is a good indicator of a healthy business

+## Contact

+You can email fergus.obrien.navstar@gmail.com if you would like more detail on any of these topics, or if you have suggestions to improve the clarity, structure or content of this schematic outline.